Biblioklept/biblioklept/README.md

 **Biblioklept**

-- 🔭 I’m currently working on 3D animation.
+- 🔭 I’m currently working on Minima, an SSE Modlist.
-- 🤔 I’m looking for help with said 3D animation.
 - 📫 How to reach me: [Telegram](https://t.me/biblioklept), [Twitter](https://twitter.com/bookstealing)
 - 😄 Pronouns: all